jebikoh/tge/README.md

 # Terminal Graphics Engine

-Set up with `poetry install`.
-Enter shell before running anything: `poetry shell`.
+Set up with `poetry install` and active the environment with `poetry shell`.

-Build the docs with the following: `mkdocs build`
-You can also serve it with: `mkdocs serve`
+Build the docs with `mkdocs build` or serve it with `mkdocs serve`.